Wallace Williamson: Life

 He lived at 44 Palmerston Place in Edinburgh's fashionable West End.

 An Honorary Chaplain to the King, he died on 10 July 1926 and is buried on the central path of the northern extension to Dean Cemetery in western Edinburgh.
 His position at St Cuthberts was filled by William Lyall Wilson.

 His biography was written by Lord Sands.

 His more noteworthy roles included conducting the funeral of Sir Hector MacDonald and being on the committee for the design and building of the Scottish National War Memorial.

 Family

-He first married (1883) Agnes Blackstock daughter of Walter Blackstock.
-They had no children and she died in 1885.
+Williamson married Agnes Blackstock, the daughter of Walter Blackstock, in 1883.
+They had no children.
+Blackstock died in 1885.

-He secondly married (1888) Elizabeth Mary Phoebe Croall (1860–1946), daughter of Robert Croall of Craigcrook Castle.
+In 1888, Williamson married Elizabeth Mary Phoebe Croall, the daughter of Robert Croall of Craigcrook Castle.
 They had two daughters and a son: